Lawsuit Investigation: Microwave Drawer Fires

 “I bought a new house at the end of June 2019 and my Thermador Branded Microwave drawer made the funny noise, then started smoking and when Thermador came out to inspect the unit, it was clear that if it was not on fire, if we had not stopped using it and unplugged it, it very well could have ended in flames.”

 — J C, Thermador microwave drawer owner, blog.yaleappliance.com

 How Could a Class Action Lawsuit Help?

-A class action lawsuit could help people back money they spent purchasing and fixing their microwaves.
-Furthermore, it could require Sharp to alert consumers to the reported issue and offer a fix for the problem.
+A class action lawsuit could help people get back the money they spent purchasing and fixing their microwaves.
+Furthermore, it could require the manufacturers to alert consumers to the reported issue and offer a fix for the problem.

 For information on the Sharp microwave drawer settlement, please visit this page.